edb0y/odin-recipes/README.md

 # odin-recipes

-Creating a Recipes' page tha will consist of a main index page which will have links to a few recipes.
+Creating a Recipes' page that will consist of a main index page which will have links to a few recipes.